 Let's look at the three big offenders:

-On paper, the value easily exceeds the fee.
+On paper, the listed credits can exceed the fee.
 In practice, most cardholders don't use all of it.
-The credits are fragmented, some require specific vendors, and busy people forget to redeem them.
+The credits are fragmented across specific vendors and quarterly windows, and busy people forget to redeem them.

-Review question: Am I using the lounge access enough to justify the remaining $250?
-Am I actually booking travel through Chase to maximize points?
-If your travel has slowed, the Sapphire Preferred at $95/year may be the smarter downgrade.
+Review question: Am I actually using The Edit hotel and Exclusive Tables dining credits, or are they sitting unredeemed?
+Am I booking travel through Chase to maximize points?
+If your travel has slowed or you can't fit the hotel/dining credits into your year, the Sapphire Preferred at $95/year may be worth a closer look.

 Review question: Am I actually using the monthly credits, or do I keep forgetting to activate them?